OURadar/RadarHub/README.md

 # RadarHub

+RadarHub a hub for radars and users.
+One of the main usage is for users to visualize real-time and archived datasets.

-This is a [Django]-[Channels] web interface for ARRC radar operations.
+RadarHub a [Django]-[Channels] web interface for ARRC radar operations.

 **IMPORTANT**: This is a work in progress.
 I just wanted to start the source control early.